 Weather page: [Weather forecast](https://isfujivisible.com/#weather-forecast)

-• Kill reflections by wearing dark clothing and placing the lens close to the glass.
+- Cut reflections by wearing dark clothing and holding the phone close to the glass.

 If clouds ruin it